 If you do not hear a test sound there are several possible reasons.
-The most likely is either:
+The most likely reasons follow:

-- 1 the loudspeakers are not properly connected to the computer; - 2 power to the loudspeakers is not turned on; or - 3 the volume control on the loudspeakers is set too low.

-4 - the computer's internal volume control is either too low or is muted.
-On both Windows and Macintosh computers, there is a check box in the volume control window that allows sound to be muted.
-Make sure that is not checked.
+- 1 The loudspeakers are not properly connected to the computer. - 2 Power to the loudspeakers is not turned on. - 3 The volume control on the loudspeakers is set too low. - 4 The computer's internal volume control is either too low or is muted (muting is controlled by a check box in the volume control window.)